 This programme is also registered with the Hong Kong Non-local Courses Registry (NCR registration number 252440).
 It is a matter of discretion for individual employers to recognise any qualification to which this programme may lead.

 Why study this programme?

 - Further your career in building, facilities management and property

-- Satisfy the academic requirements for Chartered Membership of RICS and/or CIOB
+- Satisfy the academic requirements for Chartered Membership of RICS, CIOB and/or CABE

 - Learn from the largest provider of qualified building surveyors to the industry, with an outstanding reputation